aome510/spotify-player/doc/config.md

   **Note**: the above list might not be up-to-date.

-- An example of event that triggers a playback update is the one happenning when the current track ends.
+- An example of event that triggers a playback update is the one happening when the current track ends.

 ### Device configurations